stblake/photic/README.md

 NetCDF developer libraries can be installed via brew with `brew install netcdf`.

-PGPLOT can be installed via macports with `port install pgplot`, or compiled from source, which can be downloaded from
+PGPLOT can be installed (on a mac) via macports with `port install pgplot`, or compiled from source, which can be downloaded from

 https://sites.astro.caltech.edu/~tjp/pgplot/